 Successful professionals most certainly do not lack discipline.
 They are successful professionals because they are disciplined in their fields.
 An important aspect of discipline is the ability to delay gratification for the reward of long-term gains and successful professionals have this strength in abundance.
 Many have spent years acquiring education and expertise before financial rewards of any kind begin to materialize.

-The years of study not only require discipline and time but it also requires financial investment.
+The years of study not only require discipline and time, but it also requires financial investment.
 Because of the financial burdens associated with the educational process, many professionals begin their careers buried deep in six-figure debt.
-Not only are well-educated professionals behind the 8-ball economically compared with some in other professions that have less educational requirements but they are also behind others due to the later start in their career.
+Not only are well-educated professionals behind the 8-ball economically compared with some in other professions with less educational requirements, but they are also behind others due to the later start in their careers.

 A Passive Real Estate Investing Periodontist

 Jeff Anzalone, a periodontist, is one example (Creek Side Chats Episode 45).
 He could see that because of the 5 ways real estate investing can help acquire wealth, it held advantages over other mainstream investments such as stocks, bonds, and mutual funds.

 provides many advantages to acquiring wealth, but from his perspective, there was one huge obstacle.
 He was under the impression that to avail oneself of these advantages; one would have to actively engage in the acquisition and hands-on management of real estate assets.

 To Jeff, that meant caring for tenants, toilets, and trash.
 Since he had a full-time periodontist practice, he was definitely not looking for more work to take up his time.

 Fortunately for Jeff, he soon discovered that he could passively take advantage of the 5 ways real estate investing can help acquire wealth.
 He learned that by doing it right, he could just as easily passively invest in real estate as he could in the stock market.
 This meant that he could have all the advantages of real estate investing without any of the management and other ownership responsibilities.